Why should I become a mentee?

 To show your employment readiness, you will need to show that you have:

-- job search skills: an Australian-standard updated resume, knowledge of interview skills and basic networking skills
+- job search skills: an Australian-standard updated resume, knowledge of interview skills and basic networking skills.
+(You can attend our job-readiness sessions for these.)

 - appropriate supports: e.g. transportation, childcare or other supports required to start a suitable employment